That’s how Robert D. Krzyspiak of eFitnessTracker would present their product in a nutshell.

 Here’s how the Locker Room sub-menu looks like.

-But most importantly, this is where you have the option to add clients and notes to your personal calendar and look at exercise and nutrition progress reports.
+But most importantly, this is where you have the option to add clients and notes to your calendar and look at exercise and nutrition progress reports.

-But this is where you integrate the application with your personal trainer website.
+But this is where you integrate the application with your trainer website.
 From the looks of it, you can choose between a few different templates and layouts, add your social media buttons and even advertisements if you’re interested in doing that.

-This is where you get to actually view and manage your clients.
+This is where you get to view and manage your clients.
 You can activate or deactivate them, or you can set a client’s membership level.
 A membership level determines what features the client has access to.

 There are two default membership levels called Power User and Basic User, but you can create your own custom membership level links.
 Power User shows all features.
-Basic User shows less advanced features and concentrates the client to enter their information into the Calendar.
+Primary User shows less advanced features and concentrates the client to enter their information into the Calendar.

 When you create different membership levels, you can select what features your client will be able to access.
 For example, you can turn off the client’s ability to edit scheduled workouts, remove the Food Menus or even make the entire Nutrition section invisible.